f3-factory/F3com-data/preview/main.md

 ``` php
 string build ( build $node )
 ```

-This method becomes useful when creating new template extensions can custom tag handlers.
-It builds the php code out of the given markup, that is used later in the pre-rendered template.
+This method builds the php code out of the given markup, that is used later in the pre-rendered template.
+To know about this method becomes useful when you're creating new template extensions or custom tag handlers.

 In example it converts this piece of token: